 GM: The coated man and woman look between each other.

 “He will be dealt with,” the severe-looking woman replies without elaboration.

 She exits the room.
 The door closes behind her.

 Emil: Emil looks to the remaining doctor before he leaves, and informs him that “the tech also took all the money from my wallet.”
 He points to the empty leather pouch.
 “Would you be willing to do me a favor, Doctor?”

 GM: “I suppose that’s what you get when we pay them $5.85 an hour,” the man sighs disgustedly.
-“If it’s to get it back, sure.”
+“If it’s to get your money back, sure.”

 Emil: “Well, I’d appreciate that, but it has to do with my stepfather.
 He accompanied me when I was airlifted over here but got severely ill upon landing.
 His name is Paul Jonas but he might be listed as Saul.
 He was taken away on a gurney.
 I’m worried about him.
 No one’s given me any update on his status.
 Would it be at all possible for you to have him moved to this room so I can keep an eye on him?”

 GM: “Moving rooms isn’t really possible, sorry.
 But I can ask about his status,” the man answers.
 “Depending on that, there might be no reason you couldn’t visit.
 Moving around is good for patients anyway.”

 Emil: “Oh good!” he perks up in response.
 “I would really appreciate it, Doctor.
 What’s your name, by the way?”

 Emil: “Emil,” he responds, offering a hand to shake.
 “Say, I brought a few laptops with me on the flight over, but my stepdad was supposed to take care of them but he had to be taken away.
 Do you have any idea where they could be?”